RM 1,975 Find Cheap Flights from Southeast Asia to Canada

 • How many cities have direct flights to Canada?

-From Southeast Asia, there are direct flights to Canada from 2 cities.
-The city with the most direct flights is Bangkok, with 14 direct flights each week.
+From Southeast Asia, there are direct flights to Canada from 3 cities.
+The city with the most direct flights is Manila, with 16 direct flights each week.

 • How many direct flights to Canada are there each day?

-There are around 3 direct flights from within Southeast Asia to Canada every day.
-All flights depart in the morning.
+There are around 5 direct flights from within Southeast Asia to Canada every day.
+Most flights (63%) depart in the morning.

 • How many direct flights to Canada are there each week?